tesselode/tactile/readme.md

 - `name` is the name of the axis.

 __Note:__ be careful when removing axes!
 If another piece of code is still using them, the game will crash.
+If you need to change an axis, consider creating a new one with the same name, which will overwrite the old one.